Skip to main content

 Hyperbaric oxygen therapy has been scientifically proven to help with other serious health issues.
 Not least of which is the latest scientifically peer-reviewed study on reversing the aging brain.

-Let’s look at facts about hyperbaric oxygen therapy
+Take a look at the facts about hyperbaric oxygen therapy

 According to Johns Hopkins, a trusted medical source, HBOT was first used in the U.S. in the early 20th century.
 “This was when Orville Cunningham used pure oxygen to successfully treat someone dying from the flu.
 He developed a hyperbaric chamber, but dismantled it after his use of the therapy for other conditions failed.”